WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * <cite>[https://github.com/whatwg/html/issues/299]</cite> <blockquote><p>Allow 2dcontexts to use deeper color buffers</p></blockquote>
 * <cite>[https://bugs.chromium.org/p/chromium/issues/detail?id=425935]</cite> <blockquote><p>Wrong color profile with 2D canvas</p></blockquote>
 * Engineers from the Google Photos, Maps and Sheets teams have expressed a desire for canvases to become color managed.
 Particularly for the use case of resizing an imaging, using a canvas, prior to uploading it to the server, to save bandwidth.
 The problem is that the images retrieved from a canvas are in an undefined color space and no color space information is encoded by toDataURL or toBlob.

 ## Proposed Solution

 * Clearly define the color space of canvases.
 Most current browser implementations are either color-managed or are currently actively working on becoming color-managed.
 Therefore, it will be possible to specify that the default color space of canvases as 'srgb' instead of leaving it undefined in the spec (as is currently the case due to lack of interoperability).
 * Add a canvas context creation attribute to specify a color space.
-* Add a canvas context creation attribute to specify a numeric format for storing pixel values.
+* Add a canvas context creation attribute to specify an encoding format for storing pixel values.
+* Add a canvas context creation attribute to specify a linearity for perceptual vs physical blending/interpolation.
-* Color space and numeric format parameters are also extended to image storage interfaces that interact with canvases, such as CanvasPattern, ImageData and ImageBitmap.
+* Color space, encoding format, and linearity parameters are also extended to image storage interfaces that interact with canvases, such as CanvasPattern, ImageData and ImageBitmap.

 ### Processing Model

-#### The colorSpace canvas creation parameter

 IDL:
 <pre>
+// Feature enums:

-enum CanvasColorSpace {
+enum CanvasColorSpaceEnum {
   "srgb", // default
-  "linear-srgb",
+  "rec-2020",
 };

-enum CanvasPixelFormat {
+enum CanvasColorEncodingEnum {
-  "8-8-8-8", // default
+  "unorm8",      // default, 0.5 encoded as 0x80
+  "unorm8-srgb", // 0.5 encoded as 0xbc
   "float16",
 };

+enum CanvasColorLinearityEnum {
+  "luminance", // default, 0.5 is half the (perceptual) brightness/luminance of 1.0.
+  "radiance",  // 0.5 is half the (physical) radiance of 1.0. (~75% of the brightness) };

+// Feature detection:

+interface CanvasColorSpace {
+  const CanvasColorSpaceEnum srgb = "srgb";
+  const CanvasColorSpaceEnum rec2020 = "rec-2020";
+};

+interface CanvasColorEncoding {
+  const CanvasColorEncodingEnum unorm8 = "unorm8";
+  const CanvasColorEncodingEnum unorm8Srgb = "unorm8-srgb";
+  const CanvasColorEncodingEnum float16 = "float16";
+};

+interface CanvasColorLinearity {
+  const CanvasColorLinearityEnum luminance = "luminance";
+  const CanvasColorLinearityEnum radiance = "radiance";
+};

+// Feature activation:

 partial dictionary CanvasRenderingContext2DSettings {
+  CanvasColorSpaceEnum colorSpace = "srgb";
+  CanvasColorEncodingEnum colorEncoding = "unorm8";
+  CanvasColorLinearityEnum colorLinearity = "luminance";
+};

+partial dictionary WebGLContextAttributes {
+  CanvasColorSpaceEnum colorSpace = "srgb";
+  CanvasColorEncodingEnum colorEncoding = "unorm8";
+  CanvasColorLinearityEnum colorLinearity = "luminance";
+};

+dictionary ImageDataColorSettings {
-  CanvasColorSpace colorSpace = "srgb";
+  CanvasColorSpaceEnum colorSpace = "srgb";
-  CanvasPixelFormat pixelFormat = "8-8-8-8";
+  CanvasColorEncodingEnum colorEncoding = "unorm8";
+  CanvasColorLinearityEnum colorLinearity = "luminance";
 };

 partial interface CanvasRenderingContext2D {